Wild Junk In The ’F9’ Trailer, Ranked

 - By the end of the eighth movie, Jason Statham, who, again, murdered Han in the third and sixth movies, is a good guy and has been invited to a barbecue

 And now Han is back.
 Alive.
 Again.
 Despite dying in two movies.
 And having his corpse picked up by the franchise’s main character.
-And it’s happening in the same movie where we discover that the main character — who, yes, again, is married to a woman who was presumed dead by actually survived with amnesia — has a secret evil brother, because these movies are just one huge soap opera with bazookas and magnet planes now.
+And it’s happening in the same movie where we discover that the main character — who, yes, again, is married to a woman who was presumed dead but actually survived with amnesia — has a secret evil brother, because these movies are just one huge soap opera with bazookas and magnet planes now.

 I can’t wait to see how they explain it.
 I don’t even care if it makes sense.
 I kind of hope it doesn’t.
 I’ve already accepted it anyway.
 Han lives.